GLIMS-RGI/rgi_user_guide/_sources/regions/rgi14.md

 Glacier locations and changes between RGI6 and RGI7.
 :::

-All previous outlines have been replaced by the GAMDAM inventory version 2 {cite:p}`Sakai2019`.
+All previous outlines have been replaced by the GAMDAM glacier inventory version 2 GGI {cite:p}`Sakai2019`, also named GGI18.
+The glaciers were manually mapped based on Landsat TM and ETM+ summer imagery with most scenes being from the year 2002.
+Earlier and later scenes were used in case of unsuitable scenes within this year.

 ## Additional information